-The shape of things to come: Different types of microphones and when to use them
+Different types of microphones and when to use them: The shape of things to come

-Get to know how types of microphones work so you can pick the perfect one for singing, streaming, podcasting, etc.
+Get to know how types of microphones work so you can pick the perfect one for singing, streaming, podcasting, recording instruments, etc.

 There are so many types of microphones to choose from these days.
 Audio companies make microphones for recording music, podcast microphones, and gaming microphones, among many others.
 Not to mention built-in microphones on headphones, webcams, and speakers.
 To pick the right mic for the right task, it’s helpful to understand the characteristics and behavior of the various types of microphones.